 But incident response is one part of a much bigger picture when it comes to dealing with failure.
-To increase the resilience of your organisation you need to be able to:
+To increase the resilience of your organization you need to be able to:

-Hopefully you get the picture – there’s a lot more to being a resilient organisation than simply creating a new channel in Slack!
+Hopefully you get the picture – there’s a lot more to being a resilient organization than simply creating a new channel in Slack!

 If none of that resonates, and what you're after is a new channel and some slash commands, incident.io is going to feel overpriced.

 3. Your organization has fewer than 20 people